Inactive Status & Deferred Status

 Loss of Board Certification

-Board certification (ATR-BC) is not a credential; it is a time-limited certification that must be maintained.
+Board Certified Registered Art Therapist (ATR-BC) is not a credential; it is a time-limited certification that must be maintained.
 If your five-year certification cycle ends and no recertification application is submitted, the

 BC distinction will no longer be valid.